toddbranch/ECE382/notes/L3/index.md

 ### Relative Jumps

 These are all PC-relative jumps, adding twice the sign-extended offset to the PC, for a jump range of -1024 to +1022.
+Remember, the PC increments by 2 the instant the instruction begins execution.

 | Condition Code | Assembly Instruction | Description |
 | :---: | :---: | :---: |